0xKourama/Elbanna-NP-Notes/course.md

 3. hashtables

 # what makes a script?
-1. a series of command
+1. a series of commands
+2. a single scope for variables

 # what can we do to make our script smart?
 1. if conditionals